PippyUrkel/CEP_CSV_MAPPING/Readme.md

  This project allows users to process images containing latitude and longitude data captured by a GeoCam.
 The extracted GPS coordinates are reverse-geocoded into human-readable addresses, and the results are saved in a CSV file.
 This CSV file can be directly imported into Google My Maps, automating the process of mapping locations.

  ## Features
- - Extracts latitude and longitude data from images using OCR.
+ - Extracts latitude and longitude data from images using pytesseract.
  - Reverse-geocodes GPS coordinates to obtain addresses.
  - Generates a CSV file formatted for easy import into Google My Maps.